BrunoSlaus/Universal_Plotter/README.md

 # Universal_Plotter
 A less-particular python plot creator

-This short code plots multiple datasets with less need for code modification (at least I hope).
+This short code plots 2D plots for multiple datasets with less need for code modification (at least I hope).
 In other words it is more universal (or robust) than a plotter created for one particular use.